davidbernick/secretstash/README.md

 An application and API for stashing credentials -- Mostly for devops usage.

 Putting credentials, secrets and more in code and in github is bad.
 So run your own server that let's multiple levels of users and hosts have access to only what they need.

+Using SecretStash, the only credential you'll need is what's in your head -- a username and password to the secretstash system.
+That u/p does not have to be stored anywhere.
+You can enter it at "deploytime" in CloudFormation or Heat scripts using their parameter functions.
+Your bootstrapping scripts can call those parameters and the machine gets it's own temporary SecretStash key to access secrets.

 Setup